 Once a week, for nine weeks each semester, talented Penn students share their skills and love of the performing and visual arts with local children ages 10-14 years of age.
 Participants take part in visual arts activities, as well as workshops focusing on dance, voice, musical instruments, and theatre all run by Penn students.
 Each session's activities feature educational goals such as language arts, communication skills, social skills, and movement.
 And each afternoon begins with optional arts and crafts for those interested in partaking.
-The semester's program culminates in a public performance at the Platt House.
+The program culminates in a public performance at Platt House.
 If you are interested in learning more about our After School Arts at Penn program, please contact Laurie McCall, Director of Platt Student Performing Arts House.
 For interested students, please apply here.
 For interested mentors, please apply here.

 Community Ticketing Program

-Each semester Penn's student performance groups donate tickets to the community to see their shows.
-Last year, these groups offered 500 tickets to 30 community organizations.
+Each semester Penn's student performing arts groups donate tickets to the community to see their shows.
+Last year, these groups offered 1800 tickets to 20 community organizations.
 If you represent a community group that wishes to participate in this program, please email firstname.lastname@example.org.
 Tickets for select performances are also available to members of Penn's FGLI community.
 If you are a member of the FGLI community and are interested in attending performing arts shows on campus, please contact the Greenfield Intercultural Center, our partner in this program.